 - Tips for Making Cross-Functional Flowcharts

-Cross-Functional Flowchart Horizontal
+- Cross-Functional Flowchart Example

-Cross-Functional Flowchart Vertical
+What is a Cross-Functional Flowchart

-What is the difference between Deployment flowcharts & cross-functional flowcharts ?
+What is the difference between Deployment Flowcharts & Cross-Functional Flowcharts

 As far as I have seen, there is no significant difference between both.
 Actually, deployment flowcharts and cross-functional flow-charts seem to be two synonyms for the same concept, otherwise referenced in one paper as a "Process Map".
 Diagrammatically, Deployment charts seem to me more like UML Activity diagrams with Swim lanes (if you're familiar with UML you'll immediately understand what I mean).
 In other words, deployment diagrams are flowcharts that focus on showing "who does which activity".
 I've come across a definition that says "A Deployment Flowchart shows the actual process flow and identifies the people or groups involved at each step.